MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

 Who are the members of a MyAnalytics Habit Change program team and what are their roles and responsibilities?
 The ideal team is comprised of the following members:

- * Executive Sponsor
+ * Executive sponsor
- * Program Manager
+ * Program manager
- * Change Agents
+ * Change agents
- * Program Participants
+ * Programp participants

 > [!Note]
-> If you are a manager of a small team interested in running this program, focus on the program manager and program participants roles.
-However, we encourage you to at the very least inform your manager or an executive sponsor of your admirable effort to help your team build heathier collaboration habits.
+> If you are a manager of a small team interested in running this program, focus on the roles of program manager and program participant.
+However, we encourage you to inform your manager or an executive sponsor of your admirable effort to help your team build heathier collaboration habits.

 ### Executive sponsor